NASA-Openscapes/2021-Cloud-Hackathon/logistics/index.md

 ### Helper support during Team Hack Time

 * **Zoom host** - Place participants in breakout rooms based on their team
-    * Can collaborate in zoom breakout rooms and in their slack team DM
+    * Can collaborate in zoom breakout rooms and in their slack team DM (direct messaging)
 * **Participants** should post any team project questions in the _help_ slack channel; screenshot are helpful
     * Participants can create a DM thread with their teammates for team work discussions
 * **Mentors** monitor the _help_ slack channel for questions